-BackHome mini chips are suitable for use in many species.
-Whether microchipping a dog, a horse or even a snake the BackHome mini chip is a versatile and reliable option that causes minimal discomfort to the animal.
+BackHome Mini Chips are suitable for use in many species.
+Whether microchipping a dog, cat or even a snake, the BackHome Mini Chip is a versatile and reliable option that causes minimal discomfort to your pet on implantation.

-Our mini glass chips conform to ISO standard 11784 and 11785 FDX-B and are manufactured using the latest technology.
-Along with a lifelong registration on to the PETtrac database, a UK based, fully compliant reunification service BackHome is also VetEnvoy enabled.
+The mini glass BackHome microchips from Virbac conform to ISO standard 11784 and 11785 FDX-B and are manufactured using the latest technology.

 It’s very unusual to have a chip removed, and hardly ever necessary – but it can be done with the appropriate anaesthetic and surgery.

 The chip should not fall out when implanted.
 However, it’s absolutely essential that you DO NOT rub or prod the area where the chip has been inserted for AT LEAST 24 hours, or you could risk it becoming dislodged or expelled.